Using a CBD vape pen is the new trending and safer way when it comes to intake of CBD.

 Fast Facts on Our CBD Oil Vape Pen

 The CBD oil vape pen comes ready to use!
 There is no need to charge it.
-It is good for up to 50 to 100 puffs.
+It is good for up to 100 puffs.
 You can buy CBD vape oil from TryTheCBD.com.

 - Disposable 200 mg CBD Vape Pen (battery and vape cartridge come with this device)

-- Pre filled with 200 mg CBD distillate mixed with MCT Coconut Oil
+- Pre filled 200 mg CBD with MCT Oil

-- CBD distillate derived from organic industrial Colorado grown hemp
+- CBD derived from industrial Colorado grown hemp

 - Flavor: Pineapple Express